PDF Metadata

 PDF files have two types of metadata.

-The first is called the Document Information Dictionary, which includes details like the author's name, title of the document, creation and update dates.
+The first is called the Document Information Dictionary, which includes details like the author's name, the document title, and the creation and update dates.
 It's optional and can be added to the file.

 The second type is Metadata Streams, introduced in PDF 1.4, which use a standard called Extensible Metadata Platform (XMP) to include additional information in XML format.
-This can include details about images, fonts, and the entire document itself.
+This can include details about images, fonts, and the entire document.

-Metadata helps in organizing and categorizing PDF files, making it easier to search for specific documents.
-It also enables better management and retrieval of information, especially in large collections of PDF files.
+Metadata helps organize and categorize PDF files, making it easier to search for specific documents.
+It also supports better management and retrieval of information, especially in large collections of PDF files.

-It is possible to add or edit metadata using PDF editing software or specific tools designed for managing PDF metadata.
-By leveraging metadata, users can improve document organization, enhance searchability, and streamline document workflows.
+It is possible to add or edit metadata using PDF editing software or tools designed for managing PDF metadata.
+Using metadata helps improve document organization, searchability, and document workflows.